gnehcuyz/gnehcuyz.github.io/content/reading/text_style_transfer_review_evaluation.md

 1. **Transfer Strength**:
    - Measures how effectively the text's style has been transferred.
    - Common metric: **Style Transfer Accuracy**, using a pre-trained style classifier.
-   - Alternative metric: **Earth Mover’s Distance**, indicating the intensity of the transfer.
+   - Alternative metric: **Earth Mover's Distance**, indicating the intensity of the transfer.

 2. **Content Preservation**:
    - Assesses how well the original content is preserved in the transferred text.